Lead belt (wargaming)

 The lead belt is a name given to part of the English East Midlands, including Nottingham, because of the number of wargames manufacturers based there.
 A key factor is the location of Games Workshop, the biggest wargames miniature manufacturer in the world.
 Games Workshop was brought to Nottingham by Bryan Ansell in the early 1980s.
 Ansell had previously founded Citadel Miniatures at Newark, Nottinghamshire in 1979.
-Many former Games Workshop staff have gone on to found other manufacturers in the area and the 8—10 companies in the lead belt account for 90% of the British wargames miniature market.
+Many former Games Workshop staff have gone on to found other manufacturers in the area and the 8–10 companies in the lead belt account for 90% of the British wargames miniature market.
 Because of the concentration of wargaming businesses the lead belt is the subject of organised tours for wargamers from North America.

 Origins with Citadel and Games Workshop

 From 1979 Newark, Nottinghamshire was the home of Citadel Miniatures, a wargames miniature manufacturer run by Bryan Ansell, Ian Livingstone and Steve Jackson.
 Livingstone and Jackson, with John Peake, had founded Games Workshop in 1975 as a distributor of American-made games such as Dungeons & Dragons.
 Citadel originally made mainly historical miniatures but a fantasy game, Warhammer, was developed for Games Workshop in 1983 by Ansell, Rick Priestley and Richard Halliwell.
 It proved popular, driving sales of Citadel's fantasy range, and Ansell led a management buyout of Games Workshop.

 Ansell considered moving his family and business to Games Workshop's base in London but after viewing the company's premises in Hammersmith they decided not to and instead moved Games Workshop to Nottinghamshire.
 Ansell's workforce grew from 13 to 200 quickly.
 He incorporated Citadel as a brand within Games Workshop and moved to a larger site at Eastwood, Nottinghamshire by the mid 1980s.
 The company also rented four warehouses at Giltbrook and opened design studios in Nottingham Lace Market.
 Ansell sold Games Workshop to his general manager Tom Kirby in 1991 and he moved its head office to Lenton, Nottingham in 1997.
 It has since expanded to a global company and the biggest in the industry; by 2015 Games Workshop had an annual turnover of £119m, employed 1,650 staff and operated 400 shops.
-The expanded further in 2020 with the construction of a new 177500 sqft warehouse at the SEGRO Logistics Park East Midlands Gateway in nearby Castle Donington, Leicestershire.
-This will be their main distribution hub and is let on a 15-year lease.
+The company expanded further in 2020 with the construction of a new 177500 sqft warehouse at the SEGRO Logistics Park East Midlands Gateway in nearby Castle Donington, Leicestershire.
+This was established as their main distribution hub, on a 15-year lease.

 Games Workshop produces only fantasy and science fiction miniatures.
 Some of its designers have interests in historical miniatures and have set up their own businesses to produce these, in their kitchens or garden sheds.
-As a result, the East Midlands, has become a focus of the wargames miniature industry.
+As a result, the East Midlands has become a focus of the wargames miniature industry.
 It has become known as the "lead belt" because early miniatures were made from lead alloys; modern miniatures are often of pewter or plastic (Games Workshop miniatures have not contained lead since the 1990s).